 Go Fish is a fun card game that many people remember from their childhood.
 The goal of this simple card game is to pair up cards in your hand and be the first person to use all your cards.

 If you don’t have any matches in the remaining cards in your hand, you can ask another player for it.
 If they don’t have it, you draw another card from the deck adding the number of cards in your hand.

 This great game is also a memory exercise of sorts because remembering what cards other players have asked for is part of the strategy.
 Matching skills are also exercised when playing Go Fish.

 Learn more about the best games for seniors with dementia here.

 More Challenging Group Card Games for Seniors

-These fun card games are a bit more difficult than the ones above but they are great choices for seniors to play as a group.
+These fun card games are a bit more difficult than the ones above but they are some of the best ways for seniors to spend quality time with family or socialize with their peer group.